MileHacker Logo

 • Carry any prescription medications you take and a basic first-aid kit.

-• Protect skin from contact with the sun with clothing and sunscreen.
+• Protect skin from exposure to the sun with clothing and sun cream.

 Consult your doctor regarding vaccinations well before your trip.